Return to Library Home Page

 Foliage/Texture: Elongated, gray-green leathery leaves with a dominate succulent midvein and extended sheathed petiole, leaves tend to show marginal tip necrosis in Phoenix; coarse texture.

-Flowers & Fruits: Beautiful, multicolor flower with whites, oranges, blues.
+Flowers & Fruits: Beautiful, multicolor flowers with a misture of whites, oranges, and blues on extended stalks; fruits insgnificant.

 Seasonal Color: Flowers in late fall and winter.